 How to prepare for a Board Career

-If becoming a board director or board member is something you aspire to, there are several areas you should be working on now to prepare for a board career.
-My last article discussed why and how to balance an executive and board career.
-Let’s take that a step further and explore what you can focus on to make you a more effective board director and a more appealing board candidate in the future.
+If becoming an independent board director or board member is something you aspire to, there are several areas you should be working on now to prepare for a board career.
+In a previous article, I discussed why and how to balance an executive and board career.
+Let’s take that a step further and explore what you should focus on now to become a more effective independent board director and a more appealing candidate for future board seats.

-Focus on these areas to prepare for a board career
+The actions to take in preparation for a board career

-If you are serious about pursuing a board career, I encourage you to work towards your goals now.
-Success in the boardroom requires continuous learning, perseverance, and a commitment to personal and professional growth.
-Be proactive by investing time to develop the knowledge, skills, and networks to position yourself as a meaningful contributor to any board.
+If you’re serious about pursuing a board career, I encourage you to start working toward your goals now.
+It is never too early to start.
+Success in the boardroom requires perseverance, a commitment to continuous learning, and both personal and professional growth.
+Be proactive by investing time to develop the knowledge, skills, and networks to position yourself as a meaningful contributor to any board and a solid candidate when roles arise.

-Whether you aspire to serve on a corporate board or in a voluntary capacity, when preparing for a governance role, you should focus on these key areas.
+Whether you aspire to serve on a corporate board or in a volunteer capacity, when preparing for a governance role, focus on these key areas.

 1 – Develop and Practice Strategic Thinking